Goals

 1) Compiled a list of simple enhancements that zoos could implement right now to improve life for gorillas in captivity — and possibly extend their lifespans.

-2) Drafted a preliminary design for a 70-acre gorilla sanctuary on the island of Maui that features perimeter fences (no cages or overhead structures), lots of natural foliage, tropical climate and a beautiful view of the ocean.
+2) Created a preliminary, generic design for a gorilla sanctuary that features perimeter fences (no cages or overhead structures), lots of natural foliage, tropical climate and relative autonomy, without the need for in-person visitors (using video technology).

 Plans

-2) Partner with one or more gorilla institutions who have gorillas in need of a temporary or permanent sanctuary [January 2023]
+2) Partner with one or more gorilla institutions who have gorillas in need of a temporary or permanent sanctuary [by June 2025]